 \subsection{Extending Functors}

-The following extension theorems generalises \cite[Thm.4.1]{relations-spans}.
+The following extension theorems generalise \cite[Thm.4.1]{relations-spans}.
 We follow the notation of the survey \cite[Thm.3.8]{relations-survey} which is summarised in Remark~\ref{rmk:extendtorelpos}.
-It states, informally speaking, that that a functor extends from maps to relations if it preserves exact squares and maps epis to split epi relations.
+It states, informally speaking, that a functor extends from maps to relations if it preserves exact squares and maps epis to split epi relations.

 \begin{theorem} Let $U:\xcal\to\Pos$ be a concretely order-regular category as in Definition~\ref{convention}.
 The locally monotone functor $({-})_\ast:\xcal\to\overline\xcal^\co$ has the following three properties: \begin{enumerate} \item \ \ $(-)_\ast$ preserves maps, that is, every $f_\ast$ has a right-adjoint in $\overline\xcal$. \item \ \ $q_\ast\cdot p^\ast = g^\ast\cdot f_\ast$ \ for all exact squares in $\xcal$